WPMI-TV: News operation

-WPMI presently broadcasts 27 hours of local newscasts each week (with five hours each weekday, and one hour each on Saturdays and Sundays).
-WPMI's news coverage primarily focuses on Mobile, Alabama and the Florida Panhandle including Escambia, Santa Rosa and Okaloosa counties.

 Clear Channel Communications decided to start a full-fledged news department for WPMI shortly after the station took the NBC affiliation; the station debuted its local newscasts on January 1, 1996, with an hour-long 6 a.m. newscast, half-hour newscasts at noon and 5 p.m. on weekdays and evening newscasts at 5 and 10 p.m. nightly.

-On March 17, 2006, WPMI aired a report featuring interviews with several unidentified African American residents in Crichton, Alabama describing or speculating about a leprechaun that had reportedly been spotted in a neighborhood tree.
+On March 17, 2006, WPMI aired a report featuring interviews with several unidentified African American residents in Crichton, Alabama, describing or speculating about a leprechaun that had reportedly been spotted in a neighborhood tree.
 The video went viral on the Internet and became widely known as the "Crichton Leprechaun" on websites such as YouTube and Google Video.
 The story gained national media attention from pundits such as Fox News' Bill O'Reilly and was referenced in episodes of South Park, Web Junk 20, and Tosh.0, where host Daniel Tosh called the "Crichton Leprechaun" the "Gone with the Wind of Internet videos."
 The video has registered millions of hits and has since spawned a website selling T-shirts inspired by the video.

 On August 24, 2009, WPMI adopted the "Local 15" branding, beginning with its 5 p.m. newscast; it also began using "The Weather Authority" as the brand for its weather forecasts.
-Both brands are a nod to Cincinnati, Ohio sister station WKRC-TV, which has been known as "Local 12" since 2004 and used "The Weather Authority" name for its weather branding since the late 1980s.
+Both brands are a nod to Cincinnati sister station WKRC-TV, which has been known as "Local 12" since 2004 and used "The Weather Authority" name for its weather branding since the late 1980s.
 On April 22, 2012, WPMI-TV became the fourth and last television station in the Mobile-Pensacola market to begin broadcasting its local newscasts in high definition; the transition occurred the day after WALA-TV upgraded its own newscasts to HD.